sededu/sededu/CONTRIBUTING.md

 Contributing a module and keeping it up to date in the SedEdu has been made to be painless, thanks to `git submodule` support.
 However, for the sake of brevity in this document, a complete description of the process of getting a module into SedEdu is described in [contributing a module](https://github.com/amoodie/sededu/blob/develop/docs/contributing_module.md).

-This type of contribution usually requires the author to have a working knowledge of Python and git.
+This type of contribution usually requires the author to have a working knowledge of Python and `git`.
-If help is needed with the `git` workflow, open an issue in SedEdu and we can work out a way to get the module into SedEdu.
+If help is needed with the SedEdu `git` workflow, open an issue in SedEdu and we can work out a way to get the module into SedEdu.

 ### Writing an activity for existing modules